GSturmer/hello-world/README.md

 # hello-world
 My first attempt on Github
-52 Years young and learning Computing and IT at the OU Now trying to do more
+52 Years young and learning Computing and IT at the OU Now trying to do more and more